 The easiest thing to do is use folding panels and create the illusion of “different” rooms.
 Alternatively, using kallax Ikea shelves as walls is a much better option for such an endeavor, especially if you're a book lover.

-Another option is installing a curtain rod or a rail on the ceiling or an upper wall area to create more privacy between the bedroom and the rest of the place.
+Another option is installing a curtain rod or a rail on the ceiling or an upper wall to create more privacy between the bedroom and the rest of the place.

 Usually, heavy-duty curtains provide amazing vertical decor and texture to the place, opening up the home with color and patterns.
-Still, make sure your bed is not next to a window, so the curtain doesn't block the natural source of light.
+Still, make sure your bed is not next to a window, so the curtain doesn't block the natural light.

-Alternately, they can be used as a towel rack, vertical garden, or anything else.
+They can be used as a towel rack, vertical garden, or anything else.
 The possibilities are virtually endless.
 You can even switch things up when you get bored of your current setup!

 Double-Duty Coffee Table

 A coffee table is one of the most important pieces of furniture in any home.
-It's in the place where you spend most of the time when home so you probably use it a lot.
+It's in the place where you spend most of the time when you are home so you probably use it a lot.

 Floor Lamp With Attached Table

-Having a floor lamp in your living room or bedroom is not only a sign of tasteful design, but it can also be a pretty practical double-duty furniture option for small apartments.
+Having a floor lamp in your living room or bedroom is not only a sign of tasteful design, but it can also be a practical double-duty furniture option for small apartments.
 You can never have enough light and side tables, so why not combine them?